evo-mark/colour-convert/README.md

 ## Routing

 Conversions that don't have an _explicitly_ defined conversion (in [conversions.js](conversions.js)), but can be converted by means of sub-conversions (e.g. XYZ -> **RGB** -> CMYK), are automatically routed together.
-This allows just about any color model supported by `color-convert` to be converted to any other model, so long as a sub-conversion path exists.
+This allows just about any colour model supported by `colour-convert` to be converted to any other model, so long as a sub-conversion path exists.
 This is also true for conversions requiring more than one step in between (e.g. LCH -> **LAB** -> **XYZ** -> **RGB** -> Hex).

 Keep in mind that extensive conversions _may_ result in a loss of precision, and exist only to be complete.
 For a list of "direct" (single-step) conversions, see [conversions.js](conversions.js).

-## Color Space Scales
+## Colour Space Scales
 Conversions rely on an agreed upon 'full-scale' value for each of the channels.
-Listed here are those values for the most common color spaces
+Listed here are those values for the most common colour spaces

 ### rgb
 channel | full-scale value